◈ CLI Reference

 sudoji context[text] [options]

-View or set persistent server context.
+View, set, or auto-build persistent server context.
 Whatever you set here is included in the system prompt of every sudoji ask and sudoji do request, so the agent always knows what kind of server it is talking to without you having to repeat it each time.

 FlagDescriptionDefault